dsarrut/syd-doc/command-line-tools.md

 Help for most of the tools may be displayed with the `-h` flag.

-## Tools common to all types of databases:
+## Tools common to all types of databases

 * `sydCreateDatabase  <schema> <filename.db> <folder>`
 * `sydInsert <table> [<arg>]`
 * `sydDelete <table> <list_of_ids>`